tezedge/tezedge-docs/contents/tezedge/baking.md

 tezos-client import secret key ledger_username "ledger://major-squirrel-thick-hedgehog/P-256/0h/0h"
 ```

-For each Tezos account stored on the ledger this will report four kinds of commands to import this address, for 4 different private keys formats (Ed25519, Secp256k1, P256 and Bip25519 respectively).
+For each Tezos account stored on the Ledger, this will report four kinds of commands to import this address, for 4 different private key formats (Ed25519, Secp256k1, P256 and Bip25519 respectively).

-Then you need to import corresponding key:
+Then you need to import the corresponding key:

 ```
 $ tezos-client \